-10. Conclusion
+11. 10.
+Conclusion

-This decision establishes a new regulatory framework applicable to interconnected VoIP services, and determines the necessary and appropriate regulatory obligations depending on whether the interconnected VoIP service provider is fixed or nomadic, facilities-based or non-facilities-based, and whether the interconnected VoIP service provider is affiliated with an incumbent provider.
+This decision establishes a new regulatory framework applicable to interconnected VoIP services, and determines in order to evenly extend to all voice customers the safeguards and consumer protection avenues administered by the Commission, regardless of the technology underlying the voice service.
+This decision identifies the necessary and appropriate regulatory obligations depending on whether the interconnected VoIP service provider is fixed or nomadic, facilities based or non facilities based,nomadic-only and whether the interconnected VoIP service provider is affiliated with an incumbent provider.
 Furthermore, this decision streamlines the Commission's CPCN application and Section 1013 registration granting operating authority to wireline telephone corporations to remove extraneous and outdated requirements and clarify requirements and obligations.
-Finally, this decision establishes a Nomadic Registration process for the Commission to oversee the provision of voice service by nomadic-only interconnected VoIP service providers, consistent with FCC Orders, including the FCC Vonage Order and subsequent FCC orders limiting its preemptive effect over state market entry regulations.
+Finally, thisThis decision establishes a Nomadic Registration process for the Commission to oversee the provision of voice service by nomadic-only interconnected VoIP service providers, consistent with FCC Orders, including the FCC Vonage Order and subsequent FCC orders limiting its preemptive effect over state market entry regulations.
+Finally, this decision launches a second phase of the proceeding to consider any outstanding questions regarding the application of the new regulatory classifications for interconnected VoIP service.

-11. Request to File Under Seal and other Procedural Matters
+12. 11.Request to File Under Seal and other Procedural Matters